json420/dmedia/README.txt

 files from a directory.
 At this point, it's a quick-and-dirty demo of how media files might be stored and how their meta-data might be stored.

-For example, say we scan all the JPEG images in the '/usr/share/backgrounds'
+For example, say we scan all the JPG images in the '/usr/share/backgrounds'
 directory:

     dmedia /usr/share/backgrounds jpg